Ariel Thorne | April 25, 2022

 When it comes to your employees, you want to make sure that their health is prioritized.
 Recognizing the signs of employee burnout can help you respond quickly and prevent it from escalating.
 Stay connected with your employees and let them know you prioritize their well-being.
 Create a safe environment for them to communicate and express their emotions clearly.

-Some signs of worker burnout include2
+Some signs of worker burnout include:

 Assess company culture + highlight employee appreciation

 Burnout is not always the nature of work itself but how the employee is valued, treated, and managed.
-Employees need to feel supported by their managers and believe they care for them as people3.
+Employees need to feel supported by their managers and believe they care for them as people.
 When management lacks these efforts, employees become disengaged, resulting in low morale, high turnover, and a decreased productivity.
 Employees also need clear communication.
 When communication is lacking within a business, employees can suffer from stress, frustration, and the feeling of being overworked.
 This can lead to poor performance and burnout.
 Create constant communication and show your employees you genuinely care about their well-being.

 Provide excellent employee benefits to prioritize their physical and mental health